 - Develop a deep and extensive root system to capture available nutrients.

-- Apply fertilizers and manure accurately across fields.
+- Apply fertilisers and manure accurately across fields.

 - Maintain buffer strips between cropped land and watercourses.